drakkan/sftpgo/docs/virtual-folders.md

 For each virtual folder, the following properties can be configured:

-- `folder_name`, is the ID for an existings folder.
+- `folder_name`, is the ID for an existing folder.
 The folder structure contains the absolute filesystem path to expose as virtual folder
 - `filesystem`, this way you can map a local path or a Cloud backend to mount as virtual folders
 - `virtual_path`, the SFTPGo absolute path to use to expose the mapped path
 - `quota_size`, maximum size allowed as bytes.
 0 means unlimited, -1 included in user quota